New Water Tanks

-After over two years of construction, Provo City is almost ready to put the new Westside Pressure Zone online as part of our water distribution system.
+After over two years of construction, Provo City is putting the new Westside Pressure Zone online as part of our water distribution system.
 While most residents won’t notice any change in water service, information is provided below to explain why Provo has made these upgrades and keep residents in the know.

-Who/Where – The new Westside Pressure Zone is generally located west and south of the railroad tracks as shown on the map below.
+Who/Where – The new Westside Pressure Zone is generally located west and south of the railroad tracks as shown on the map.

 What – Two new concrete water storage tanks (10 Million Gallons total), associated transmission lines and pressure reducing valves that will create the new pressure zone.